What it’s like to be a flight attendant during the pandemic

 Bowles became a flight attendant because it promised flexible hours, fulfilling work and travel.
 Two years into the job, he’s at risk of losing it.

 “I know Delta hasn’t announced if they’re going to furlough or not, but they’ve announced that they are overstaffed,” he says.
-“If something doesn’t change by October, I’ll lose my job.”
+“If something doesn’t change by October, I could lose my job.”

 Gibson thinks this crisis will leave a lasting change in public opinion of flight attendants.